 Research

-The Uchida Lab conducts research on quantum transport emerging in extremely clean systems, such as exotic superconductivity and quantum Hall states, with producing epitaxial thin films and artificial heterostructures of topological and correlated materials.
+The Uchida Lab conducts research on quantum transport, such as anomalous Hall response, quantum Hall states, and exotic superconductivity, with producing epitaxial thin films and artificial heterostructures of topological and correlated materials.
 The following are some of the latest core research projects in our group.
 Please get in contact with Uchida for details.

 Quantum Hall in topological semimetal